Cut (earthworks)

-In civil engineering, a cut or cutting is where soil or rock from a relative rise along a route is removed.
-The term is also used in river management to speed a waterway's flow by short-cutting a meander.
+In civil engineering, a cut or cutting is where soil or rock from a relative rise is removed.

-Cuts are typically used in road, rail, and canal construction to reduce the length and grade of a route.
-Cut and fill construction uses the spoils from cuts to fill in defiles to cost-effectively create relatively straight routes at steady grades.
+Cuts are typically used in road, rail, and canal construction to reduce a route's length and grade.
+Cut and fill construction uses the spoils from cuts to fill in defiles to create straight routes at steady grades cost-effectively.

 Cuts are used as alternatives to indirect routes, embankments, or viaducts.
 They also have the advantage of comparatively lower noise pollution than elevated or at-grade solutions.

+In river and smaller watercourse management, both terms are used likewise, the short-cutting of one or more meanders, to speed its flow.
+Greater and recent examples are often formally suffixed Navigation (more flow-controlled) or a new name of river, whether or not a navigation, such as the Jubilee River which is a navigation only in part and only for canoes and kayaks.
+Finally, in the context of lowlands, a proper noun Drain, fresh water Sewer, dyke or otherwise called cutoff (especially in the Mississippi River Delta) often equally acts as land drainage for a very low gradient, tidal estuary or for a flood-prone formerly extensive marshland.

 History

 The term cutting appears in the 19th century literature to designate rock cuts developed to moderate grades of railway lines.
 Railway Age's Comprehensive Railroad Dictionary defines a cut as "a passage cut for the roadway through an obstacle of rock or dirt."